AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Methodology

 Furthermore, responding to the specific demands of evaluating multi-shot animation characterized by multiple characters and diverse scenes, AniEval introduces several additional metrics: \textbf{DreamSim} \cite{fu2023dreamsim} assesses overall frame consistency; \textbf{Count-Score} \cite{cheng2024theatergen} aims at the issue of objects appearing or disappearing between shots; \textbf{Face Consistency} evaluates animated character facial consistency by training an \textit{InceptionNext} \cite{yu2024inceptionnext} model on the Anime Face Dataset \cite{AnimeFaceDatasetKaggle}, overcoming the limitations of conventional face recognition methods like MTCNN \cite{ku2020face} in anime face detection and tracking.

 In conclusion, AniEval comprises 4 primary domains with 14 fine-grained metrics for comprehensive assessment (Table~\ref{tab:AniEval_metrics}).
 Additionally, AniEval supports contextual scoring by evaluating clips based on preceding and succeeding content, providing robust evaluation for multi-shot animation generation.
+Further implementation details of AniEval can be found in the appendix.